tyqualters/cpkg/README.md

 This project is developed using CLion.
 Linux (GCC) and Windows (MS Build Tools 2022).

-Dependencies are vendored such that setting up a development environment is easier.
+Dependencies are vendored so that setting up a development environment is easier.

-If you do install dependencies yourself on Windows, good luck.

 &copy; 2025 Ty Qualters.
 Project licensed MIT.